QUESTIONS? WE’VE GOT ANSWERS!

 Our sculptures that move in two opposite directions (such as the Orb) will not always have both parts moving in concert.
 When wind increases, you will see the blades, like sails, will catch enough wind to move them in the other direction.
 You’ll want to place your kinetic sculpture in a spot that’s not in a “wind shadow,” or area with tall trees, dense vegetation, and walls or fences: in short, attributes which potentially hamper wind flow and may interfere with optimal conditions for your sculpture’s movement.

 In almost all cases, people tell us they were pleasantly surprised by the ease of setting up their wind sculptures.
 Your purchase includes everything you’ll need to install your sculpture: the pole, ground stake, and hardware.
 Your sculpture will arrive in two packages: a PVC pipe which contains the pole and ground stake; and a box which contains your wind sculpture.
 Once your ground stake is inserted into the ground, your pole slips over it and gets tightened with a set screw; next, your sculpture goes on top!
-With the exception of monumental sculptures (e.g. the 13 foot tall Blooming Lily 3), most of our kinetic works can easily be installed by one person.
-Instructions included in your shipment will guide you in the installation process, but if you do have any questions, feel free to call us at 505.982.2073.
+With the exception of our largest sculptures, most of our kinetic works can easily be installed by one person.
+Instructions included in your shipment (and also on the website) will guide you in the installation process.

 The stainless steel that is used for bearings and other places where hardened parts are necessary have increased carbon content and are mildly magnetic.
 The rust you may notice will wipe off with a mildly abrasive cloth (like the scrubbing part of the back of a kitchen sponge.)